phusion/passenger_rpm_automation/README.md

         cd ../..
         git commit -a -m "Add packaging support for Red Hat 7" git push

+ 9. Inside that same passenger repository, edit dev/ci/tests/rpm/Jenkinsfile and add corresponding code for this new distribution and all its supported architectures.

+ 10. Inside the passenger-release repository, add this new distribution and all its supported architectures to its Jenkinsfile's `RPM_DISTROS` and `RPM_TARGETS` constants.

 ### Building Nginx packages only